 Over its recommended lifespan of seven years, your mattress will absorb two full bath-tubs of bodily fluids (and if you’re lucky, that’s just sweat).
 And the less said about the three kilograms of dead skin, the better!

-Mattresses are not intended to be reused for hygiene reasons and after 2500 nights of supporting a body, any mattress will begin to show signs of wear or sagging.
+Mattresses are not intended to be reused for hygiene reasons and after over 2500 nights (or 7 years) of supporting a body, any mattress will begin to show signs of wear or sagging.
 Continuing to sleep on an old mattress can precipitate or worsen back conditions and joint pain.
-For more information on when to replace your mattress, visit our Advice Page on this topic.
+Find out more about when to replace your mattress.

 Some online forums will recommend that you purchase a series of mattress toppers, rather than investing in a new mattress.
 Although we do recommend mattress toppers to add a little extra comfort or support where needed, they are no substitute for a fresh, supportive mattress.
 Given we spend almost one-third of our lives asleep, isn’t it worth investing in your body and your health?